rll307/DataAppliedLinguistics1/Module_2/05_TidyText.md

 ## Purpose of this notebook

 I am going to discuss some strategies of comparison between texts.
-It was produced in order to assist colleagues who work in the area of Corpus Linguistics and Systemic Functional Linguistics, as a way to use R in their research.
+It was produced to assist colleagues who work in the area of Corpus Linguistics and Systemic Functional Linguistics, as a way to use R in their research.
 It is part of my CNPq-funded project and seeks to make corpus tools and network analysis accessible.
 If you have any doubts or wish to make any research contact please send me an email.

 This document is based mostly in the package [Tidytext](https://www.rdocumentation.org/packages/tidytext/versions/0.2.1) and in the following book: